 This is an incredible benefit to help field instructors support lifelong learning goals and fulfill licensing requirements.
 It is just one way to show our appreciation and thank you for your service to the School and our students.
-For more information and a complete listing of our continuing professional education programs, visit http://www.ssw.umich.edu/programs/ce

 Additional Benefits